Installing Cilium

 }

-Create CNI ConfigMap:
+Create the CNI ConfigMap:

 kubectl apply -f cni-config.yaml

-Install Cilium with Helm
+Install Cilium using Helm

 k8sServiceHost is the apiserver address, obtained dynamically through command.